roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/article.md

 ##A Working Example

 I've set up a &ldquo;toy example&rdquo; that you'll hopefully find helpful.
 It implements inline SVG using a [Grunt](http://gruntjs.com/) workflow, and relies on a cacheable external SVG definitions file.
 Note that this example does require IE9 and above.

+*If you're not yet ready to set this up, [here's a demo page](http://unicorn-ui.com/buttons/svg-demo/) of what we'll be deploying.*

 If you need to support IE8 and below, you can fallback to a png image of the same name as your SVG (but with the .png extension).
 Setting this up is described in the instructions for the [svg4everybody](https://github.com/jonathantneal/svg4everybody) library we're already using so start there.

-**TODO: Note to Chris.
-I'd propose we have an example posted on the css-tricks/example site somewhere similar to: [svg demo](http://developtodesign.com/test-case2/), since some folks will just want to see a demo.**

 To run the example you'll need the following installed: